niart/Ant_racer/README.md

 # Ant_racer,
 ## a virtual Multi-agent pursuit-evasion platform based on OpenAI/Gym and Mujoco
-This project is a variant of multi-agent game platform [TripleSumo](https://link.springer.com/chapter/10.1007/978-3-031-15908-4_15) (repository: https://github.com/niart/triplesumo).
+This project is a variant of multi-agent game platform TripleSumo ([Paper](https://link.springer.com/chapter/10.1007/978-3-031-15908-4_15), [repository]( https://github.com/niart/triplesumo)).

 Steps of installing this platform:
 1. Download [Mujoco200](https://www.roboti.us/download.html), extract it in